The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Mean-field evolution in absence of self-propulsion ( )

-Here, we introduce a minimal analytically solvable model capturing some essential features of Eq.~\eqref{eq:system_zero_d} of the main text.
-In particular, it contains both a Hopf and a SNIC bifurcation.
+In order to illustrate the interplay between Hopf and SNIC bifurcations, we now introduce a minimal analytically solvable model capturing some essential features of Eq.~\eqref{eq:system_zero_d}.
 We consider two non-conserved variables $m_1, m_2$ whose time evolution obeys